ThunderFly-aerospace/TFI2CADT01/README.md

 | 2 | Disconnected | 0x78 | 0b1111000 |
 | 2 | Soldered     | 0x7f | 0b1111111 |

+### Determining the called address
+The new device address can be determined very easily.
+Just take the destination address and do an XOR with the port change address.
+For example, you can use an [online calculator](https://xor.pw/).

 ## Example of usage